Inflect logo

 Natural Disaster Risk

-Lehigh Valley has a high natural disaster risk profile, with a FEMA National Risk Index score of 84.00 out of 100, as of September 2025.
-The risk is driven primarily by weather-related events, not seismic or coastal threats.
+The Lehigh Valley has a High natural disaster risk profile, with a FEMA National Risk Index score of 84.00 out of 100, as of September 2025.
+The primary threats are atmospheric and geological, demanding that facilities be built to modern resiliency standards.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business